GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Now when breaking changes are introduced to library A between major version 1 and major version 2, a choice needs to be made: to rename or not rename?
-This question applies to both items listed above, the Maven coordinates (1) and the Java package (2).
+This question applies to both items listed above, the Maven ID (1) and the Java package (2).
 Consider the following renaming scenario:

 - The Maven coordinates start as `g1:a1:1.0.0`
-  - With no rename, the new major version's Maven coordinates are `g1:a1:2.0.0`.
+  - With no rename of the Maven ID, the new major version's Maven coordinates are `g1:a1:2.0.0`.
 (Only one of the versions can be present in the dependency tree.)
-  - With a rename, the new major version's Maven coordinates are `g2:a2:2.0.0`.
+  - With a rename of the Maven ID, the new major version's Maven coordinates are `g2:a2:2.0.0`.
 (Both versions can be present in the dependency tree.)
 - The Java package starts as `com.google.a1`
   - With no rename, the new major version's Java package is still